 There are plenty of wonderful dog walks on Mull.
 Lovely beaches and places without any livestock but the emphasis from the Scottish Outdoor Access Code is on you keeping your dog under close control.

 You can walk anywhere in Scotland as long as you take responsibility for yourselves, do no harm to anything and respect the privacy of those who live where you are walking.

 Walking with dogs – the rules

 When walking with a dog there are certain additional rules.
 It makes sense to gem up by reading the Scottish Outdoor Access Code.
-There is a copy for you to look at in our Phone Room.

 You cannot walk a dog through a field with young livestock (lambs or calves) in it.

 Dogs must be kept on a short lead or under close control (i.e not running at a distance from you).

 During the breeding season (usually April-July) keep your dog on a short lead or close at heel in areas such as moorland, forests, grasslands, loch shores and the sea shore to avoid disturbing birds that nest on or near the ground.